 Clinton survived the “jump”.
 Of course the above image is a composite.
 One of him jumping, and another over the edge of the building.
 Now personally I turn into a spineless puddle of mush when it comes to heights, so crawling over the railing and hanging my camera 5′ beyond the ledge made me just a tad queasy.
 But I’m very happy how this image turned out.

 My trusty assistant Lauren snapped some shots on her iPhone of the stairway.
 Just goes to show how beautiful and well restored this building has been kept for over 80 years.

 The finished shot spans 3 floors.
 On each floor was an AlienBee strobe.
 Since the marble is practically white, the power had to be set relatively low, and constantly adjust each light to get the balance I wanted… With each tiny adjustment meaning I had to climb 3 flights of stairs, I got a decent workout in!

 Pulling back from a ledge shot you can see what I was working with.
 Yes I wasn’t lying about shooting on a ledge, that 2nd photo wasn’t a composite folks!
 Mad props to Clinton risking his neck for a shot!
 Where I’m taking the picture from is just about how close I like to come to a high ledge!
 Both feet on solid ground.
 Also note that in the final pictures, I edited out most modern elements such as cars and new buildings.

 I’m very happy with how this shoot came out.
-So how about getting in the Christmas spirit and give the gift of comments 🙂
+How does it look?
+How about getting in the Christmas spirit and give the gift of comments!?!